 These hypertrophic scars are similar to keloid scars.
 They’re not as prominent or serious, nevertheless, they are visible!

 The typical navel piercing scar will look like a dot above the belly button and may be a bit recessed.
 Depending on the severity of your scarring, it could simply look like a small dark, reddish circle or it could look almost like a second, smaller belly button directly above yours.

 If you get a belly button ring, the area you pierced will never look exactly the way it did before the needle went through.
 After all, your piercing is, fundamentally, a small wound that has healed over and there will always be some trace of that.

-But there’s a big difference between a small blemish and a scar that can be noticed from across the street.
+Although, there’s a big difference between a small blemish and a scar that can be noticed from across the street.

 So, what steps can you take the minimize the amount of scarring from your belly button piercing?